LouisJackman/volatile_thunk/content/posts/2019/08/19/using-single-field-wrapper-types-to-reduce-bugs/post.md

 Tags: plt, java, types
 Summary: Structuring and grouping data with types is only part of the correctness guarantees that type checking offers; "newtypes", sometimes known as "wrapper types" in Domain-Driven Development circles, is another important component.

+Structuring and grouping data with types is only part of the correctness guarantees that type checking offers; "newtypes", sometimes known as "wrapper types" in Domain-Driven Development circles, is another important component.

 Type checking is increasingly becoming the norm in software development.
 Across many companies, JavaScript projects are being migrated to TypeScript, and Objective-C to Swift.
 Even a bulwark of dynamic typing, Python, has ceded to the importance of type checking in codebases once they surpass a certain size, adding type checking in 3.5.

-Before discussing single-field wrapper types, let's recap basic typing.
-It involves annotating code with the expected types in a function for the
+Before discussing single-field wrapper types, let's recap basic type annotations for those more comfortable with languages without them.
+It involves annotating code with the expected types for values such as parameters.
+Such types include numbers, strings, booleans, arrays, maps, and custom composite groupings of other types.
-primitives: numbers, strings, booleans, arrays, and maps.
-Developers new to type checking often stop here, not reaching one of its biggest advantages: structuring data with composite types.
-Sticking mostly to primitive types is branded by many developers as "stringly-typing".

-Rather than passing user information as a `Map<String, Object>` if we use Java’s notation, a new type can be defined that lays out the expected structure:

-	:::java
-	class UserInformation {
-		public String firstName;
-		public String lastName;
-		public short ageInYears;
-		public boolean isActivated;

-		public UserInformation(String firstName, String lastName, short ageInYears, boolean isActivated) {
-			this.firstName = firstName;
-			this.lastName = lastName;
-			this.ageInYears = ageInYears;
-			this.isActivated = isActivated;
-		}
-	}

-Why do the extra work of defining the type?
-Well, a `Map` can store any key, meaning typos like `firstname` over `firstName` are not caught at compile-time, instead failing for users with a runtime error.
-The values are often typed to a common supertype to allow covering different types of value, such as Java and .NET’s `Object`.
-Runtime downcasting is required to pull more specific types out of those slots, moving more error checking from compile-time to runtime.

 ---